WayScience/Benchmarking_NF1_data/2_segmenting_data/README.md

-# 2. Segment NF1 Data
+# 2. Segment Schwann Cells from NF1 Data

 In this module, I present the pipeline for segmenting nuclei and cytoplasm from the NF1 pilot data.